GE ties up with Qualcomm, Apple in new lighting business bet

 While GE sees an opportunity in selling energy-efficient LED bulbs, it will seek to use sensors and other technology embedded in LEDs to the advantage of consumers, businesses and cities, said Beth Comstock, who leads GE Business Innovations.

-Services offered by GE stand to provide revenue that could offset pressure should the LED bulb business become more commoditized.
+Services offered by GE stand to provide revenue that could offset pressure should the LED bulb business become more commoditised.

 "There’s now a data stream from light that is going to create opportunity to be more productive," said Comstock, in her first interview about the lighting strategy since September, when the unit became part of GE's innovations division.